Templier/desktopx/Widgets/Volume Control/Docs/Readme.txt

 ** Changelog
 ********************************************************

+Version 1.2:
+  - Added volume change speed as an option (defaults to increments of 3%)

+Version 1.1:
-Version 1.1: Updated DXMouseWheel and DXVistaVolume plugins
+  - Updated DXMouseWheel and DXVistaVolume plugins
-			 Exported as a standalone gadget
+  - Exported as a standalone gadget

 Version 1.0: First released version